klustria/oci-devops-helidon-example/README.md

        ```shell
        {"message":"Hello World!","date":[2023,5,10]}
        ```
-    3. Check that the bucket contains an object `hello.txt` and has a size of 4 bytes if the greeting word is `Hola` and 5 bytes if it is `Hello`.
+    3. From the OCI Console, go to `Storage` -> `Buckets (under Object Storage & Archive Storage)`, set the Compartment value to `devops-compartment-helidon-demo-<4 char random value>` followed by clicking on the bucket that appears, i.e. `app-bucket-helidon-demo-<4 char random value>`.
+Check that the bucket contains an object `hello.txt` and has a size of 4 bytes if the greeting word is `Hola` and 5 bytes if it is `Hello`.
 You can also download the object and verify that the content is correct.
     4. Replace greeting word with `Bonjour`:
        ```shell
        curl -X PUT -H "Content-Type: application/json" -d '{"greeting" : "Bonjour"}' http://$ENDPOINT_IP:8080/greet/greeting